lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 - both of the Windows options listed work with [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701){:target="_blank"} which offers a nicer-looking terminal experience than the basic command prompt.
 You may have this installed already!
 	- with `git` for Windows, there's a setting to create a Windows Terminal profile when running the installer

+#### aside: WSL

+while *installing* WSL is a single command, here's a couple notes about getting started:

+- `Ctrl+C` and `Ctrl+V` won't work like they do on Windows.
+If you want to paste, right-click
+- don't be concerned that you can't see anything when you type or paste your password!
+Since it's sensitive information, this is intentional.
+You'll notice this pattern a couple of times while following this walkthrough
+- if you're downloading a text editor like the ones mentioned above, you'll still follow the *Windows* instructions

 #### aside: a few terminal operations

 here's two vital terminal commands: